lee-lindley/github_blog/_posts/2022-11-25-Cursor_from_Collections.md

         USING v_arr_headers
     ;
 ```
-Note that there is no *ORDER BY* here.
+> There is no *ORDER BY* here.
 We are depending on the implementation to provide the rows
-in the same order as the collection.
+> in the same order as the collection.
 It seems a pretty safe bet, but I have searched long and
-hard for documentation that makes a promise on this.
+> hard for documentation that makes a promise on this.
 Oracle pulled the rug out from under us once
-before when we were dependent on the implementation of *GROUP BY* via a sort.
+> before when we were dependent on the implementation of *GROUP BY* via a sort.
 Tom Kyte wrote
-adamantly that the only way you can guarantee the order of records is to use an *ORDER BY* clause.
+> adamantly that the only way you can guarantee the order of records is to use an *ORDER BY* clause.
-Yet I cannot think of a reason why the current implementation providing the records in the same
+> Yet I cannot think of a reason why the current implementation providing the records in the same
-order as the collection would change.
+> order as the collection would change.

 # A Generic Solution